How to Create a Strong Brand Name

 The name is different.

 A good brand name is unique.
-It should differ enough from other brand names— especially from your competitors—to avoid confusion.
+It should differ enough from other brand names—especially from your competitors’—to avoid confusion.

 The name is appropriate and triggers emotions.

 An appropriate brand name is tailored to the industry and personality of the brand.
 Ideally, it also triggers emotions.
-Avoid a name that is too descriptive.
-It could sound generic, confuse your customers or hinder the future growth of the brand.

 The name is available.

-Your brand name should be available for trademarking.
-Also be sure to check the availability of URLs and social media handles before you decide on a name.
+Additionally, check the availability of URLs and social media handles.
 These can be challenging to secure.

 The name is short.